 It is natural to remember the day when large-scale agreements took place.
 We often mark and remember the ends of wars or creation of countries, and treaties are no different.
 Across Canada, people celebrate the signing of treaties and remember the agreements.
 Celebrants often recall the rights and responsibilities of both parties and reflect on the relationships between the signatories.

 October 1st was Treaty Day in Nova Scotia.
 Each year, Mi’kmaq celebrate the signing of the Peace and Friendship Treaties between 1725 and 1779.

 The first week in November marks Treaties Recognition Week across Ontario.
 It offers everyone, especially children, a chance to learn about treaties and Indigenous cultures in the land now known as Ontario.

 Communities in Western Canada often remember their treaties throughout the summer.
 Sometimes, communities opt to remember treaties on June 21st, National Indigenous Peoples Day.

-We also have resources which discuss Treaties 3, 5, 6, and 10.
-These can be found on the Learning Bird platform by doing a keyword search for ‘treaty’, or through selecting the ‘Aboriginal Law & Treaties’ filter.
+To learn more about treaties and different perspectives on them, check out the resources we created with First Nations communities and schools across Canada.
+We have resources discussing Treaties 3, 5, 6, and 10.
+You can find them on the Learning Bird platform by doing a keyword search for “treaty” or selecting the “Aboriginal Law & Treaties” filter.